almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

 In previous example we moved from Threads to Coroutines in on jump.
 It might not be possible in real world, where you probably will need to gradually move from one to another, updating tests along the way to check that everything works as expected.

 In order to do that you will need to use Threads for blocking I/O and coroutines for async I/O at the same time.
 This means that threads need to run coroutines and coroutines need to start and wait for threads.
-Luckily, `acyncio` build-in has a valid options for that.
+Luckily, `asyncio` build-in has a valid options for that.

 For example, we want to merge all the log files into one big file, for debugging.
 We need a way to detect if the new information is available in the log file.
 We can use `tell` method from the file handle to check if the current read position matches the length of the file.
 When now data is there, an exception is raised.